IBM/ibm-block-csi-driver/docs/csi_ug_config_create_storageclasses.md

 - The `csi.storage.k8s.io/fstype` parameter is optional.
 The values that are allowed are _ext4_ or _xfs_.
 The default value is _ext4_.
 - The `volume_name_prefix` parameter is optional.

-**Note:** For IBM DS8000 Family, the maximum prefix length is five characters.The maximum prefix length for other systems is 20 characters.<br />For storage systems using Spectrum Virtualize, the `CSI_` prefix is added as default if not specified by the user.
+**Note:** For IBM DS8000 Family, the maximum prefix length is five characters.
+The maximum prefix length for other systems is 20 characters.<br />For storage systems that use Spectrum Virtualize, the `CSI_` prefix is added as default if not specified by the user.

       kind: StorageClass